soon-y/dewy-days/README.md

 </a>

 ## Introduction
-Dewy Days is a water tracking application I designed as my graduation project in 2015.
-The interactive prototype was built in 2025.
+Dewy Days is a demonstration of a water tracking application designed to help users monitor and improve their daily hydration habits.

+See more details on https://soonyoung.vercel.app/dewy-days

 ## Features
 * Engaging UI with character reactions when water is added